New Orleans has so much to offer and these free things to do will make your New Orleans activities even sweeter!

 8. Glassblowing Demonstrations

-See two of the hottest free events in New Orleans with a visit to the New Orleans Glassworks & Printmaking Studio and the Rosetree Blown Glass Studio, where free glassblowing demonstrations are offered daily.
-We sugguest you call in advance to ensure offerings are up to date.
-New Orleans Glassworks & Printmaking Studio: 727 Magazine St.; Rosetree Blown Glass Studio: 446 Vallette St.
+One of the 'hottest' free events in New Orleans is at the New Orleans Glassworks & Printmaking Studio, where free glassblowing demonstrations are offered daily.
+Watch as these talented artists transform molten glass into gorgeous peices of art.
+We sugguest you call in advance to confirm scheduling.
+New Orleans Glassworks & Printmaking Studio: 727 Magazine St.;

 9. Jazz History Audio Tour